Control Cytokines: A Guide to Fix Lyme Symptoms & The Immune System

 • environmental toxins, and

-In the right amount they promote healing.
-In excess, they cause all of the major Lyme disease symptoms and dysregulate the immune system.
-The problem in chronic Lyme and associated diseases is that they are usually made in excess.
-Fortunately there are some great steps you can take to lower cytokines.
+In the right amount, cytokines promote healing.
+In excess, they cause most of the major persistent infection and mold toxicity symptoms and dysregulate the immune system.
+The problem in persistent infections and mold toxicity is that cytokines are usually made in excess.
+Fortunately, there are some great steps you can take to lower cytokines.

 • make antibodies work more effectively,